Razgaleh/Machine-Learning-in-Physics/README.md

 # Machine Learning in Physics

-A collection of publicly available datasets that can be used for machine learning in physics applications.
+A collection of publicly available physics datasets that machine learning models can be applied to.

 ## Particle Physics